Skip to main content

 To access your dental benefits coverage balances:

-- Sign in to your PDSP Member Services account through My Canada Life at Work.
+1. Sign in to your PDSP Member Services account through My Canada Life at WorkOpens a new website in a new windowOpens a new website in a new window.

 Claims processed by Sun Life will not be displayed on our Pensioners’ Dental Services Plan Member Services website.